antimof/UxPlay/README.md

 GStreamer plugin that doesn't work on your system** (by default, GStreamer uses the "autovideosink"  and  "autoaudiosink" algorithms to guess what are  the "best" plugins to use on your system).
+A different reason for no audio occurred when  a user with a firewall only opened two udp network
+ports: **three** are required (the third one receives the audio data).

 **Raspberry Pi** devices (-rpi option) only work with hardware GPU decoding if the Video4Linux2 plugin in  GStreamer v1.20.x or earlier has been patched
 (see the UxPlay [Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) for patches).